rdhox/rdhox.io/content/posts/local-vhost-for-subdomains.md

 app.listen(4000);
 ```
 Ok pretty simple and short code.
-Note that we used the _.test_ as a TLD (Top Level Domain) since _.dev_ need to be access with https now, which is a pain honestly...
+Note that we used the _.test_ as a TLD (Top Level Domain) since _.dev_ needs to be accessed with https now, which is a pain honestly...
 But _.test_ does the job here.
 We also have to use a TLD for __*express*__ to parse correctly the url when we use subdomains.
 Now we have to link the url of our vhost to our localhost.
 Let's edit our /etc/hosts file:

 ```txt